Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas

 A similar formula was proved by Krein in \cite{Kr62} for functions defined on the unit circle $\mathbb{T}$ of $\C$.
 Namely, if $U_0$ is a unitary operator on $\hilh$ and $A=A^* \in \mathcal{S}^1(\hilh)$, there exists a function $\xi \in L^1(\mathbb{T})$ such that, for every function $f : \cir\to\C$ such that $f'$ has an absolutely convergent Fourier series,

-In the formulas \eqref{Kreinselfadj} and \eqref{Kreinselfunit}, the function $\xi$ is called Lifshitz-Krein spectral shift function.
-It plays an important role in Mathematical Physics, Scattering Theory, and Noncommutative Geometry, see \cite{BiYa93, Yafaev, ChCo97, Connes-Book} and the references therein.
+In the formulas \eqref{Kreinselfadj} and \eqref{Kreinselfunit}, the function $\xi$ is called Lifshitz-Krein spectral shift function and was firstly introduced in a special case by Lifshitz \cite{Li52}.
+It plays an important role in mathematical physics, scattering theory, and noncommutative geometry, see \cite{BiYa93,ChCo97,Connes-Book,Yafaev} and the references therein.
 For instance, the function $\xi$ appears in the determinant of a scattering matrix in \cite{BiKr62}.
-We wanted to note that in \cite{MN2015}, Malamud, Neidhardt, and in \cite{MaNePe16}, Malamud, Neidhardt, and Peller, also presented two other proofs of Krein’s formula \eqref{Kreinselfadj} for a pair of self-adjoint operators.
-The initial trace formulas were derived for self-adjoint and unitary operators, but remarkable extensions have been obtained, e.g., for pairs of contractions with trace class difference, the corresponding first order trace formula was fully resolved in \cite{MaNePe19} by Malamud, Neidhardt, and Peller, removing earlier restrictions from \cite{La65,Ne88-II, MN2015} and the works cited in \cite[Section 5.5.2]{SkTo19}.
-Moreover, in \cite{MN2015}, a simple formula for the spectral shift function for a pair of two self-adjoint extensions is expressed via the Weyl function and boundary operators.
+The initial trace formulas were derived for self-adjoint and unitary operators, but remarkable extensions have been obtained, e.g., for pairs of contractions with trace class difference, the corresponding first order trace formula was fully resolved in \cite{MaNePe19} by removing earlier restrictions from \cite{La65,MaNe15,Ne88-II}.